-The Commission Act required that seven leading Alaskan policy makers by position form a team as the Denali Commissioners:
+The Commission Act designates seven leading Alaskan policy makers, identified by their privately held positions, as the Denali Commissioners:

-- Federal Co-Chair appointed by the U.S. Secretary of Commerce (Joel Neimeyer) - The Governor of Alaska, who serves as the State Co-Chair (Susan Bell) - Executive President of the Alaska American Federation of Labor and Congress of Industrial Organizations (Vince Beltrami) - President of the Alaska Federation of Natives (Julie Kitka) - President of the Alaska Municipal League (Kathie Wasserman) - President of the Associated General Contractors of Alaska (John MacKinnon) - President of the University of Alaska (Patrick K. Gamble)
+- Federal Co-Chair appointed by the U.S. Secretary of Commerce (Vacant) - The Governor of Alaska, who serves as the State Co-Chair\ (Susan Bell) - Executive President of the Alaska American Federation of Labor and Congress of Industrial Organizations (Vince Beltrami) - President of the Alaska Federation of Natives (Julie Kitka) - President of the Alaska Municipal League (Kathie Wasserman) - President of the Associated General Contractors of Alaska (John MacKinnon) - President of the University of Alaska (Patrick K. Gamble)